segattihall-ops/masseurmatch1/replit.md

 ## Overview

 MasseurMatch is a Next.js-based web application designed to connect professional massage therapists with clients.
-The application features a visually striking landing page with 3D graphics, particle effects, and smooth animations to create an immersive user experience.
-Built with TypeScript and modern React patterns, it serves as a platform for discovering elite massage professionals powered by AI technology.
+The application features a minimalist Grok X.AI-inspired monochromatic landing page with 3D graphics and smooth animations.
+Built with TypeScript and modern React patterns using only blacks, grays, and whites - no colorful elements.
+The design emphasizes depth through lighting, texture, and motion rather than color.

 **Last Updated:** October 7, 2025
-**Status:** Premium landing page complete - Production-ready ($10k tier design)
+**Status:** Grok X.AI-inspired monochromatic design - Production-ready

 ## User Preferences